worxli/ORB_SLAM/README.md

 ## Our changes
 ### General
 We moded the code from the Frame.cc to a new class in CameraFrame.cc to separate the base camera (aka viewpoint) and a single camera facing a specific direction.
+The code was modified in every file where specifics of a camera are used, e.g. the intrinsics for reprojection.

 ### Fisheye camera model